eackerm2/Neural-Networks-Semester-Project/README.md

 # Part 3: First Solution and Validation Accuracy

 ### Breakdown of Work:
+Both:
+ - Worked in Hesburgh Library/LaFun together
+ - Went through many iterations to get code running with no errors
+ - Attempted to debug issue with learning

 Patrick:
  - Downloading and getting raw data into Drive
  - Creation of preprocessing functions like flipping and converting to grayscale